earthai-tech/watex/README.md

 -----------------------------------------------------

-# *WATex*: A machine learning research package in hydro-geophysics
+# *WATex*: machine learning research in hydro-geophysics

 ### *Life is much better with potable water*